-The core of the tooth consists of nerves and blood vessels.
-They enter through tiny canals in the roots of the teeth.
-The number of roots and canals varies depending on the type of tooth and sometimes there are individual differences.
-Damage to the tooth can cause inflammation of the dental pulp.
-In many cases, it is combined with a bacterial infection.
+The core of a tooth consists of nerves and blood vessels.
+These enter through tiny canals in the roots.
+The number of roots and canals varies depending on the tooth type and can sometimes vary from person to person.
+Damage to a tooth can cause inflammation of the dental pulp.
+In many cases, this is combined with a bacterial infection.
+Laser Assisted Root Canal Treatment, It can be used as an effective solution in such cases.
 The most common causes of pulpal inflammation are:

 - deep tooth decay (dental cavities);